lawbel/zig-shogi/README.md

 Otherwise, clone the repo and then:

-- To run the program, simply do `nix run` - this will (re)build the project if neccesary and then run it.
+- To run the program, simply do `nix run` - this will (re)build the project if necessary and then run it.
 - To build the program, use `nix build`.
 This will handle fetching all dependencies, build the project, and put the resulting binary in the `result/bin` directory (which is symlinked).